sreeteja19/cse5335-sxn3463-2/README.md

-1A)I used Earth quake data in particular as my source data.
+1A)I used Earth quake data in particular year as my source data.
 2A)git add .
 git commit -m "cmt"
 git push heroku master